 Nike: Just Do It

 Most people associate basketball great Michael “Air” Jordan with Nike’s famous swish logo and the iconic “Just Do It” campaign, but it was 80-year-old marathon runner Walt “Iron Man” Stack running the Golden Gate Bridge in San Francisco in 1988 that started it all.
 Soon the Chicago Bulls young superstar and other world-famous athletes were telling the world to “Just Do It” while Nike’s sale kept rising.

 The catchphrase and the shoe company’s popularity continued into the 21st century and even their youngest fans today associate it with the brand.
 The concept was simple.
 Forget any excuses and put aside any challenges or obstacles.
 Just do it and get on with your life.
 It was as relatable a concept that would appeal to just the right audience group as there ever was in the history of advertising.

 Coke: Share A Coke

-The Coca-Cola company is arguably the most recognizable corporate brand in the history of advertising and has been responsible for some of the most iconic television commercials and campaigns of all time.
+The Coca-Cola company is arguably the most recognizable videos in the history of advertising and has been responsible for some of the most iconic television commercials and campaigns of all time.
 From Mean Joe Green to teaching the world to smile, Coke has been a part of American society and culture for many years, expanding to a global entity that all others aspire to.

 In 2011, they took a personal touch with the “Share a Coke” campaign that began with putting generic titles like “Mom” and “Bestie” on their individual-sized bottles before adding specific names.
 This led to people searching for their names and spawned a creative, personalized product enhancement.
 Customers can now order customized bottles with their names on them.